 List of Cool-Season Grasses

 In the central United States, the northern United States, and the most southerly provinces of Canada, you are more likely to see people growing cool-season grasses.
-These kinds often grow the most in the moderately cool temperatures of late spring and early fall.
+These types often grow the most in the moderately cool temperatures of late spring and early fall.
 The heat of summer slows them down and can even cause them to go dormant.
 Examples of cool-season types of grass include: